dotincorp/dotpad-sample-code/iOS/2.0.0/README.md

 1. Download the source.
 2. Run DemoApp/DotPadDemoApp.xcodeproj.
 3. Connect your device (iPhone, iPad) to your MacBook.
-4. In xcode, specify the target as the connected device.
+4. In xcode, specify the target as the connected device and Build.
     ![Xcode](images/xcode.png)
-5. Build.
+5. Demo app screen
-6. Run screen
    ![iPhone](images/iphone.jpg)
    ![Dot Pad](images/dotpad.jpg)